-5.3 Lost item
+5.3 Lost item/Digital Equipment

 Invoiced price or order price, whichever is greater, or default price.
-When that information is not available, the default price to be based on the previous year's average retail price taken from the Acquisition system.
-(Note: "Reported/Claims returned" items change to "lost" status after 120 days.)
+When that information is not available, the default price to be based on the previous year's average retail price taken from the Integrated Library System (ILS).
+(Note: "Reported/Claims returned" items change to "lost" status after 90 days.)